department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevelopmentBestPractices.md

 - Assign yourself
 - Assign the appropriate QA engineer if not already assigned
 - Move the ticket to In Progress
-- Create a branch as described below.
+- Create a branch as described below in the Branches section

 Then you can begin work.
 Keep stakeholders up to date as you work by commenting on the ticket with any important details or questions.
 This will also preserve information so everyone can reference it in the future.